-- ◆ Accounting Type Specifies the service as 802.1X, Command or Exec as described in the preceding section. - ◆ 802.1X Accounting for end users. - Port Port identifier.
-(Range: 1-28) - Method Name Specifies a user defined accounting method to apply to an interface.
+◆ Accounting Type - Specifies the service as 802.1X, Command or Exec as described in the preceding section.

+♦ 802.1X

+■ Method Name - Specifies a user defined accounting method to apply to an interface.
 This method must be defined in the Configure Method page.
 (Range: 1-64 characters)